Loading...

 Command

-/etc/login.defs is a primary reference for default password aging and account settings used by shadow-utils tooling.
-Knowing where defaults come from matters when you need consistency across many accounts.
+/etc/login.defs is a primary reference for default password aging values used by shadow-utils tooling.
+This is where you validate the baseline policy you expect new accounts to inherit.

 PASS_MAX_DAYS 30